-• -DRTIME\OSAPI\ENABLE\LOG=Exclude (when compiling on a Windows system, replace the symbol = with \eq\).
+• -DRTIME_OSAPI_ENABLE_LOG=Exclude (when compiling on a Windows system, replace the symbol = with eq).

-If the Connext Micro sources are not compiled with CMake, logging can be disabled by adding the compiler flags OSAPI\ENABLE\TRACE=0 and OSAPI\ENABLE\LOG=0.
+If the Connext Micro sources are not compiled with CMake, logging can be disabled by adding the compiler flags $OSAPI_ENABLE_TRACE=0$ and $OSAPI_ENABLE_LOG=0$.

-function used to write logsbe configured OScan using the API LOG WRITE BUFFER in the file osapi os autosar.h.
-The default value for this macro is printf(), which on some platforms will write on the serial port.
+OS-The function used to write logs can be configured using the macro The default value for this API LOG WRITE BUFFER in the file osapi os autosar.h. macro is printf(), which on some platforms will write on the serial port.
 This can be useful for debugging purposes, but it can be slow, causing tasks to have longer execution times than allowed.
 If this is the case, it is recommended that you disable logging or use a different function by calling OSAPI AutosarLog default display().